-• Submit updated documentation to address incomplete and outstanding issues.
+• Provide updated documentation to address incomplete and outstanding issues.

-Submit in accordance with the Project Specifications:
+Provide in accordance with the Project Specifications:

-- A construction schedule highlighting the flush-out period at the beginning of the project. - Construction schedule showing actual dates of flush-out. - Submit Building IAQ Flush-Out Credit Form, including the following details of the project specific flush-out that was performed: - · actual flush-out start and end date - the date of occupancy - air rates, air volumes, and temperature and humidity levels maintained during the flush-out - calculations to determine the total volume of outside air required to comply with the flush-out requirement, and the required amount of time to deliver this amount of air (at a minimum position of the designed air flow rate per HVAC unit). - Document signed by the contractor attesting that all interior finishes, movable furnishings, and major VOC punch list items were installed and complete before beginning the flush-out. - Document signed by the contractor attesting that MERV 13 filters were installed before beginning the flush-out - Completed and initialed Contractor Certification Form.
+- A construction schedule highlighting the flush-out period at the beginning of the project. - Construction schedule showing actual dates of flush-out. - Submit Building IAQ Flush-Out Credit Form, including the following details of the project specific flush-out that was performed: - actual flush-out start and end date - the date of occupancy - air rates, air volumes, and temperature and humidity levels maintained during the flush-out - calculations to determine the total volume of outside air required to comply with the flush-out requirement, and the required amount of time to deliver this amount of air (at a minimum position of the designed air flow rate per HVAC unit). - Document signed by the contractor attesting that all interior finishes, movable furnishings, and major VOC punch list items were installed and complete before beginning the flush-out. - Submit the complete and initialed Contractor Certification Form.